Cal Poly Pomona Bronco Recreation and Intramural Complex

 A modern health and fitness facility keeps students connected, in shape and on campus

 Cal Poly Pomona’s 120,000-square-foot Bronco Recreation and Intramural Complex is a hub for student activity on campus.
-One of several student recreation centers LPA has designed within the California State University (CSU) system, the complex was developed as a place where the university’s 24,000 students could work, exercise and socialize between classes, reducing vehicular trips to and from the university.
+One of several student recreation centers LPA has designed within the California State University (CSU) system, the complex was developed as a place where the university’s 24,000 students could exercise and socialize between classes, reducing vehicular trips to and from the university.

 The center combines a wide variety of activities designed to promote health and witness on campus, including a 6,500 square-foot pool, a three-court gymnasium, 16,000 square feet of weight and fitness space and a 51-foot-tall rock climbing wall—one of the largest on the western coast.
 The center also includes a multi-activity court, two racquetball courts, administration offices, locker rooms and shower facilities, and a juice store for a healthy food and drink options.